tum-ens/urbs/doc/theorydoc/storage_prob.rst

 depth of all variables and parameters.
 For this and all the further features all variables will be written in the full index depth, i.e. for intertemporal models with multiple vertices.
-For storages the capacity and the charging/discharging power are expanded inependently.
+For storages the capacity and the charging/discharging power are expanded independently.
 For each storage one commodity is specified which is stored.
 It is thus not necessary to specify the commodity as an extra index in the variables and parameters.
 With added storages the variable vector then reads: